 Tell Me A Story

-My daughter, Arti, shouts this sentence at me 1,000 times a day.
+My daughter, Arti, shouts "Tell me a story!"
+1,000 times a day at me.
 Then at bedtime, I'm commanded to tell three more before she'll go to sleep.
 Folks, it's the end of the night.
 My brain's melted.
-I love my daughter but telling another story feels like a type of niche torture.
+I love my four-year-old but telling "one more story" feels like a type of tiny torture.

 Those bedtime stories are told and gone.
 I decided I wanted to keep them.